 The fragile, intangible cultural heritage is an important factor in maintaining cultural diversity in the context of increasing globalization.
 An understanding of the intangible cultural heritage of different communities helps alleviate intercultural dialogue and encourages mutual respect for other ways of life.

-The traditional method of winemaking in Georgia through the fermentation of grapes in clay, egg-shaped vessels is listed as World Heritage in the field of education, science, and culture of the United Nations (UNESCO).
-According to the UN, an ancient method of native Georgian wine making – kvevri is a part of the intangible heritage of humanity.
+The traditional method of winemaking in Georgia through the fermentation of grapes in clay, egg-shaped vessels are listed as World Heritage in the field of education, science, and culture of the United Nations (UNESCO).
+According to the UN, an ancient method of native Georgian winemaking – kvevri is a part of the intangible heritage of humanity.